'Community in shock' following death of east Antrim schoolgirl in Carrickfergus

 Ald Mulvenna said: “The feeling among our community is one of utter devastation.
 Our hearts are broken.

-“The tragic death of Scarlett Rosborough has plunged our borough into mourning.
+“The tragic death of Scarlett Rossborough has plunged our borough into mourning.

 “I’m praying for Scarlett’s family, and for the second youngster who was injured in the same incident to make a full recovery.